hazelcast/hazelcast-cpp-client/README.md

 # AWS Cloud Discovery

-Note: You need to provide compile flag -DHZ_BUILD_WITH_SSL when compiling since Aws depends on openssl library.
+Note: You need to provide compile flag -DHZ_BUILD_WITH_SSL when compiling since AWS depends on openssl library.

-The C++ client can discover the exiting Hazelcast servers in Amazon AWS environment.
+The C++ client can discover the exiting Hazelcast servers in the Amazon AWS environment.
 The client queries the Amazon AWS environment using the "describe-instances (http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html)" query of AWS.
-The client only finds the up and running instances and filters them based on the filter config provided at the ClientAwsConfig configuration.
+The client only finds only the up and running instances and filters them based on the filter config provided at the ClientAwsConfig configuration.

 An example configuration:
 ```cpp